chaimaezait/JumiaCrawler/README.md

 # Run Project

-To Run this spider tap the following command in the root directory: rm output.json;scrapy crawl jumia -o output.json -a product=Product_name
+To Run this spider tap the following command in the root directory(./keyzztest):

+ __rm output.json;scrapy crawl jumia -o output.json -a product=Product_name__

 # Output

 __output.json__ is a json file where the scraped data is stored.
+# Spider

+Go to "./keyzztest/keyzztest/spiders/" directory

+in the __jumia_spider.py__ you will find the scraping algorithm